Rope Soloing The Old Man of Stoer

 swimming in turquoise waters

 Rope-soloing is very uncommon and people tend to automatically perceive it as being very dangerous.
 But like most things in climbing, you have considerable control over the level of risk you expose yourself to, and by using additional backups I felt that I was able to climb within my risk appetite.
 Indeed, I have guided Stoer several times, sometimes being belayed by novice climbers - which probably carries more objective risk!
 Yet that seems “normal” and rope soloing does not.
-We tend to normalise and accept common risks, the most obvious example being driving - hurtling within meters of other metal boxes with very little room for error!
+We tend to normalise and accept common risks, the most obvious example being driving - hurtling within metres of other metal boxes with very little room for error!
 When I look back, I genuinely believe that the most dangerous part of that day was driving to Stoer, with all the emergency stops for deer.

 Climbing is the basis for so much purpose and happiness in my life.
 It takes me to incredible places, and generates rich experiences which help me to understand the fickleness and peculiarities of our emotions.
 It leads to friendships and connections that hold a special value through powerful shared experiences.
 Rope-soloing challenged me in a whole new way, to experience those big emotions entirely alone, keeping silent and sharing it with no one.
 Making decisions for myself alone, and creating memories that I will never get to properly share with anyone.
 (Well, until I wrote a blog post!)
 I think that Tom would have been proud of my efforts, and it has definitely ignited a taste for more!